We work with a lot of Toronto condo Buyers, and often get asked: Do I need a condo home inspection? Here’s our take.

-The primary purpose of a home inspection is to identify any issues with a house that might affect your decision to buy it or the price you pay for it.
-It’s your opportunity to find out what’s going on behind the scenes before you commit to buying it (you can read more about home inspections for houses by checking out our earlier blog 10 Things to Know About Home Inspections).
+The primary purpose of a home inspection is to identify any issues with a property that might affect your decision to buy it or the price you pay for it.
+It’s your opportunity to find out what’s going on behind the scenes before you commit to buying it

 While it is possible to have a home inspection for a condominium, there are some notable differences to the home inspection that is performed on a house:

-With a condominium, most of the building systems (electrical, plumbing, roofing, etc.) are common elements, meaning they are jointly owned with the other condominium owners and are joint expenses.
+1. Condo inspections don’t look at the major systems – With a condominium, most of the building systems (electrical, plumbing, roofing, etc.) are common elements, meaning they are jointly owned with the other condominium owners and are joint expenses.
 Common elements are covered by the technical audits that are performed by the condo corporation and are NOT inspected during a condominium inspection.
-Any issues, maintenance or renovation plans for the common elements are outlined in the Status Certificate (the set of documents detailing the financial and legal health of the condominium corporation–which every condo Buyer should have their lawyer review before a purchase).
+Any issues, maintenance or renovation plans for the common elements are outlined in the Status Certificate – the set of documents detailing the financial and legal health of the condominium corporation, which every condo Buyer should have their lawyer review before a purchase.

-Generally, a condominium inspection includes inspection of one particular unit and would include an inspection of major appliances and maintenance/service issues for the unit (vs the whole building).
+2. Condo inspections focus on one particular condominium unit and would include an inspection of major appliances and maintenance/service issues for the unit (vs the whole building).

-Most condominium buyers opt NOT to have a home inspection and choose to focus on the building’s status certificate that identifies any major issues and costs to be borne by the condominium corporation.
+3. In our experience, most condominium buyers opt NOT to have a home inspection and choose to focus on the building’s status certificate that identifies any major issues and costs to be borne by the condominium corporation.
 The status certificate review is a critical part of the condo purchase process and we always recommend that a condo offer be conditional on a real estate lawyer reviewing the documentation.
-Knowing that the roof needs to be replaced at a cost of $100,000 – and knowing whether or not the condominium corporation has the funds to pay for it (or if you will have to contribute $XX via a special assessment) – is important to know before you buy the condo.
-In fact, it will affect your decision to buy and the price you pay in the same way that a home inspection will affect the purchase of a house.
+Knowing that the roof needs to be replaced at a cost of $100,000 – and knowing whether or not the condominium corporation has the funds to pay for it (or if you will have to contribute $10,000 via a special assessment) – is important to know before you buy the condo.
+In fact, it will likely affect your decision to buy and the price you pay in the same way that a home inspection will affect the purchase of a house.

 Brand new condominiums are subject to different home inspections as part of the closing process.
 If you bought a condominium from a builder, you will take part in a Pre-delivery Inspection (PDI) – you can read more about the PDI on the Tarion website.